Property Management Blog

 When a landlord decides to evict a tenant, giving the tenant proper notice is the first step of the Arizona eviction process.
 Basically, an eviction letter, or written notice, whether it's delivered by hand or registered or certified mail, tells your tenant that you've started their eviction from the rental.

-An eviction letter is a legal document and must provide your tenant with the following information:
+As a landlord, an eviction letter is a legal document and must provide your tenant with the following information:

 • The reason for the eviction.